MrSnifo/twitch.py/docs/docs/quickstart.md

 === "Client"

     !!! warning
-        The provided code is missing the app client secret and user refresh token.
-Without these components, the access token won't be able to regenerate when it expires.
+        The provided code is missing the **Client Secret**.
+Without it, The access token won't be able to regenerate when it expires.

     ```python
     from twitch.ext.oauth import DeviceAuthFlow, Scopes